urfave/cli/docs/v3/examples/completions/shell-completions.md

 shells may vary.
 Some of the sections below detail the setup need for other shells as well as examples in those shells.

+#### `__complete` is reserved

+Setting `EnableShellCompletion` reserves `__complete` as the first argument of your app: a run starting with it is answered as a completion request rather than passed on, and the words after it are read as the command line being completed.
+An app that takes free-form positional arguments therefore cannot receive `__complete` as its first one.
+An app that declares a command of that name keeps it, and stops being completable in exchange.

 #### Regenerate the script after upgrading

 Completion scripts generated before urfave/cli asked for completions with `__complete` end their request